 Even with an extremely safe environment, security on the Estate is a top priority.
 We have tightly controlled access and electrified conservancy-standard fences.
 Security is managed co-operatively with adjoining conservancies all of whom have equal standards of access control and fencing.

 The estate, which is a non profit company, is governed by a Board of up to 7 members who are elected by the owners.
 There is a 2 year tenure clause in the governance process which requires that each director must resign after 2 years’ service and be re-elected to continue holding office.
-Currently (August 2018) the directors are: Janine Scorer (chairperson), Lovelle Henderson and Brian Saverton.
+Currently (November 2018) the directors are: Janine Scorer (chairperson), Lovelle Henderson, Brian Saverton and Marthinus Potgieter.